socfortress/LINUX-ENSURE-UFWENABELED-COPILOT-ACTION/README.md

 ## Overview

-The `CheckFirewallStatus.sh` script checks the current status of UFW firewall including whether it's enabled and if logging is active.
+The `Ensure-ufw-isEnabled.sh` script checks the current status of UFW firewall including whether it's enabled and if logging is active.
 The script provides standardized logging and JSON output suitable for integration with security orchestration platforms, SIEM systems, and incident response workflows.

 ## Script Structure